Now Proudly an Active 501c3 Organization!

 Most model railroad clubs construct their layouts in rented or borrowed space.
 Consequently, they must live with a bit of "uncertainty" about their future.
 Being subject to the landlord-tenant relationship leaves open the possibility of an unanticipated move.
-The landlord raises the rent, and all those hours of work spent constructing the model railroad empire are for naught -- the club must dismantle the layout and seek out a new home.
+The landlord raises the rent, or sells the property and all those hours of work spent constructing the model railroad empire are for naught -- the club must dismantle the layout and seek out a new home.
 As owners of the building, the Naptown & White River MRR Club has the luxury of "staying power".
 The layout is constructed without worries of having to move at the end of the lease.
 The result is a more substantial, robust layout, built over a period of many years, and likely to continue for many years to come.

 Biography of a Railroad